How to Select a Web Design Company in Houston, TX: A Guide for Business Owners

 11. Contact Information

-Who to Contact?: Provide contact details of the client and any key stakeholders involved in the project.
+Who to Contact?
+Provide the client’s contact details and those of any key stakeholders involved in the project.

 Example: “Primary contact: John Doe, owner of the cleaning company.
 Email: sales@cans.net.”